What Happens on a Cruise, Stays on the Cruise - Part 2

 Harry and Lemara looked at each other and could not help but smile themselves at the rib-tickling situation unveiling at the other table.
 The ambience definitely lifted, further enthused by the aroma of the freshly grilled steaks now delivered at their table.
 They continued their casual banter through breakfast, and unconsciously walked off the cruise together and into Key West.

-Following the flow of tourists off the cruise ships, they now found themselves emptying out into the main river of holidaymakers on Whitehead Street.
+Following the flow of tourists off the cruise ships, they now found themselves emptying into the main river of holidaymakers on Whitehead Street.
 Given the throng of fellow travellers, Whitehead Street is no secret, at the end of this street is the Southernmost Point of the USA marked with a buoy pointing out just that.
 And some ninety miles away in the distance was Cuba.
 A photo opportunity and a free one at that, made even better when your own voluntary photographer was in tow.
 Harry took her camera and motioned her to stand next to the buoy.
 Lemara quickly punctuated her face with a smile as he clicked away.
 Because what's better than a free photo opportunity?
-Not having to ask someone to take one for you and it turns out Harry was a dapper hand with a camera too as she inspected the clicks.
+Not having to ask someone to take one for you and it turns out Harry was a dapper hand with a camera too as she inspected a few of the clicks.

 Definitely a few here for the gram.